shift-dynamics/fsanalyzer/README.md

 from fsanalyzer.kinematics import FsAnalyzer

 if __name__ == "__main__":
-    fsanalyzer = FsAnalyzer("config.json")
+    fsanalyzer = FsAnalyzer("config.yaml")
     fsanalyzer.draw()
 ```
-where `config.json` is the path to a json configuration file, see
+where `config.yaml` is the path to a yaml configuration file, see
-`data/example.json` for an example of the syntax.
+`data/example.yaml` for an example of the syntax.